 Can you imagine kheer without rice?
-NO. Try coconut kheer.😁😁 Since we are not using rice, the time to make coconut kheer reduces drastically.
+NO. Try coconut kheer.😁😁 Since we are not using rice, the time to make this kheer reduces drastically.
 The other aspect is there’s more negligible cooking & more mixing off your gas stove.

 ऐसी रेसिपी पकाने में मज़ा आता हे जहाँ उबालना, पकाना, तड़का लगाना कम हो. मज़ेदार बात ये हैं की अपनी नारियल खीर ऐसी ही हैं।

-Milk is our base ingredient.
-I have already told this & telling it again – Use full-fat milk and not cow milk.
+- Use full-fat milk and not cow milk.
 For thick & creamy consistency, full-fat milk is what we need.

 - You can switch cardamom with nutmeg (javitri/jaifal) for fragrance.
 Nutmeg is vital; hence use it carefully, or it will spoil the taste.